 AB-2103 Would Require Training in Safe Handling and Firing of Handguns for Concealed Weapons License Applicants in California

-SACRAMENTO, Calif. – The California chapter of Moms Demand Action for Gun Sense in America, part of Everytown for Gun Safety, today applauded the Senate Committee on Public Safety for passing legislation that would require applicants for concealed weapons permits to demonstrate safe handling and firing of handguns.
-This legislation was passed by the California Assembly earlier this year.
+SACRAMENTO, Calif. – The California chapter of Moms Demand Action for Gun Sense in America, part of Everytown for Gun Safety, today applauded the Assembly Committee on Public Safety for passing legislation that would require applicants for concealed weapons permits to demonstrate safe handling and firing of handguns.

 Under current California state law, it is legal for a person who has never fired a gun to carry a concealed, loaded handgun in public – despite evidence that shows that comprehensive gun safety training can meaningfully impact public safety.
 In California, before a person can carry a concealed handgun in public, they must obtain a license to carry a concealed weapon, and all applicants must show proof that they have completed a course in firearm safety training that includes instruction on firearm safety and current gun laws.
 However, state law does not require applicants to demonstrate an ability to safely handle and fire a gun.

-Many localities in the state have addressed this gap in the law by requiring that applicants for concealed weapons permits receive live fire training.
-This bill would preserve this local policy and its passage would make California the twenty-sixth state to require that a person undergo live fire training before obtaining a permit to carry a concealed handgun in public.
+Many localities in the state have addressed this gap in the law by requiring that applicants for concealed weapons permits receive live-fire training.
+This bill would preserve this local policy and its passage would make California the twenty-sixth state to require that a person undergo live-fire training before obtaining a permit to carrying a concealed handgun in public.

-STATEMENT FROM JOAN KAZEROUNIAN, VOLUNTEER CHAPTER LEADER WITH THE CALIFORNIA CHAPTER OF MOMS DEMAND ACTION FOR GUN SENSE IN AMERICA:
+STATEMENT FROM DAVID BRAME, VOLUNTEER WITH THE CALIFORNIA CHAPTER OF MOMS DEMAND ACTION FOR GUN SENSE IN AMERICA: